 "This in-depth analysis has led to the recent publication of a uniquely comprehensive two volume book: ‘The Handbook of Tissue Engineering Scaffolds’ part one and part two.
 With 66 chapters, this book currently represents the largest published collection of tissue engineering scaffold research in the world." --University of Bradford / Business / News and Events

-Farshid Sefat is a Programme Leader/Assistant Professor in Tissue Engineering at the University of Bradford (UK) and Polymer Interdisciplinary Research Centre (Polymer IRC, UK).
-Previously he was Head of Biomedical Engineering Department at King Faisal University (Saudi Arabia) and Visiting Professor at Stevens Institute of Technology (New Jersey, USA).
-He completed his post-doctorate research assistant at the University of Sheffield (UK) in the area of corneal tissue engineering.
-He received his PhD (2011) and BEng.
+Dr Farshid Sefat is Assistant Professor (Lecturer) in Biomedical and Electronic Engineering Department at the University of Bradford (UK) and previously was head of Biomedical Engineering Department at King Faisal University (Saudi Arabia) and also a Visiting Professor at Stevens Institute of Technology (New Jersey, USA).
+He completed his post doctorate research assistant at University of Sheffield (UK) in the area of cornea tissue engineering.
+He received his Ph.D.
+(2011) and BEng.
 (2005) degrees from University of Bradford (UK) both in Biomedical Engineering mainly focus on bone cell engineering.
 He also obtained his MSc.
-(2006) in Biomedical Engineering (Cell and Tissue Engineering) from Keele University, (UK).
+(2006) in Cell and Tissue Engineering from Keele University (UK).
 His research is based on developing biomaterials to control cellular behaviour with particular emphasis in developing engineered materials for various tissue engineering applications.
 He is an author on >100 peer-reviewed journal articles, editorials and review papers and >30 book chapters/edited books.
 He is on the editorial boards and reviewer of >30 numerous journals including Materials Today, Acta Biomaterialia, IEEE, Bone, MDPI, Journal of Orthopaedics & Rheumatology, Materials Science and Engineering C, Journal of Biomechanics and many more.

 Anthony Atala is the Director of the Wake Forest Institute for Regenerative Medicine, and the W.H.
 Boyce Professor and Chair of the Department of Urology at Wake Forest University.
 Dr. Atala is a practicing surgeon and a researcher in the area of regenerative medicine.
 His current work focuses on growing new human cells, tissues and organs.
 Dr. Atala works with several journals and serves in various roles, including Editor-in-Chief of Stem Cells- Translational Medicine, Current Stem Cell Research and Therapy, and Therapeutic Advances in Urology; as Associate Editor of Tissue Engineering and Regenerative Medicine, Rejuvenation Research, and Gene Therapy and Regulation; as Executive Board Member or Section Editor of the International Journal of Artificial Organs, Organogenesis, and Current Urology Reports; and as Editorial Board member of Expert Opinion on Biological Therapy, Biomedical Materials, Journal of Tissue Science and Engineering, 3D Printing and Additive Manufacturing, Technology, the Journal of Urology, Recent Patents on Regenerative Medicine, BioMed Central-Urology, Urology, and Current Transplantation Reports.
 Dr. Atala is a recipient of many awards, including the US Congress funded Christopher Columbus Foundation Award, bestowed on a living American who is currently working on a discovery that will significantly affect society, the World Technology Award in Health and Medicine, presented to individuals achieving significant and lasting progress, the Samuel D. Gross Prize, awarded every 5 years to a national leading surgical researcher by the Philadelphia Academy of Surgery, the Barringer Medal from the American Association of Genitourinary Surgeons for distinguished accomplishments, the Gold Cystoscope award from the American Urological Association for advances in the field, the Ramon Guiteras Award for pioneering research in regenerative medicine and outstanding contributions as a scholar and teacher, the Innovation Award from the Society of Manufacturing Engineers for the creation of synthetic organs, and the Rocovich Gold Medal, awarded to a distinguished scientist who has made a major impact on science toward the understanding of human disease.
 In 2011 he was elected to the Institute of Medicine of the National Academy of Sciences.